 While Aswan is just a few hours from Luxor by rail, the land between the two cities is home to a myriad of ancient wonders.
-During my travels, I opted for the slow route, arranging for a driver to make several stops along the way.
-The first two stops of the journey were Esna and El Kab.
-While neither is essential for the casual tourist, they’re well worth visiting for those with more than a passing interest in Egyptian history.
+During my travels, I opted for the slow route, arranging for a driver to make several stops along the way – the first two of which were Esna and El Kab.
+While neither is essential for the casual tourist, they’re well worth visiting for those with a deep interest in ancient Egyptian history.

 Esna is a small temple built during the Greco-Roman era.
 El Kab, meanwhile, consists of a series of tombs and temples that largely date back to the New Kingdom.
 The site, however, is one of Egypt’s oldest inhabited areas.

 Esna and El Kab can be combined with the temples of Edfu and Kom Ombo, provided you’re starting the journey in Luxor and ending in Aswan (the reverse is also possible).
 See below for more details on arranging the trip.

 Esna: The Temple of Khnum

 Departing from Luxor at around 6:00, my driver and I arrived at Esna just as the Temple of Khnum was about to open.
 After a quick breakfast of roadside falafel, I made my way through a sleepy alley of small souvenir shops before the temple came into view.